jithumohandas/learngo/chapter1/README.md

 # Chapter 1 - Hello World Program

 It is considered to be a custom to start any programming course by creating a **Hello World** program.
-The oethr motive is to shine light into the structure of a **Go** program.
-The feeling of running the first Go program is truly rewarding abd this would act as a motivation to move forward.
+This also helps to understand the structure of a **Go** program.
+The feeling of running the first Go program is truly rewarding and this would act as a motivation to move forward.

 This chapter has two prerequisites.